marionbarker/loopdocs/docs/operation/features/carbs.md

 The next step is to set your `Absorption Time`.
 You can accept the default absorption times of 2, 3 or 4 hours OR you can enter any time that you'd like up to 8 hours.
 Loop will initially estimate your absorption time at 150% of the time that you enter.
 As a result, carbs entered using the taco icon will initially be treated as 4.5 hour absorption.
 As Loop observes the BG impacts of the meal, Loop will shorten the meal's absorption time or increase the number of carbs to be absorbed, as well as adjust insulin delivery.

 You do not have to enter all carbs for a meal at the same absorption or eating time.
-If you want to enter some of the meal carbs as faster and some as slower, you can log the meal over several individual entries.
+If you want to enter some of the meal's carbs as faster and some as slower, you can log the meal over several individual entries.
 For example, for meals that have sugary carbs as well as slow acting carbs (Chinese food), you may want to do record some carbs as lollipop and some as pizza.
 Another example would be steak and potatoes, you may want to record the potatoes with a current start time and taco absorption and the steak with a start time of 1-2 hours into the future and a 5 hour absorption time.

 When you are done recording a given food entry, press `Continue` and the Meal Bolus tool will open.
-This tool initially shows the predicted BG if you consume those carbs with no bolus given.
-Note that the carbs are not yet saved - this tool allows you to observe what the predicted BG would be for different bolus amounts.
-As you change the bolus, you can observe modifications to that prediction.

 ![Record a meal bolus](img/meal-bolus.svg){width="900"}
 {align="center"}